Sucker Punch Productions: Infamous and acquisition by Sony

-Ghost of Tsushima
+Ghost of Tsushima and Ghost of Yōtei

 Following the release of Second Son, the team began brainstorming their next game.
 Sucker Punch wanted to create an open-world game with a large emphasis on melee combat.
 The team considered themes such as pirates and Scottish folk heroes, and a playable prototype named Prophecy.
 Prophecy, which is set in a steampunk city, was created in 2015 or 2016 and leaked in 2020.
 The team ultimately decided that the game would be set in feudal Japan and would feature a samurai as the protagonist.
 The art and the environment teams had a difficult time transitioning into the project as the game was a huge departure stylistically from the Infamous franchise, which has a "punk rock" aesthetic.
 This caused a significantly longer production time compared to other Sucker Punch titles, with development lasting for about six years.
 The game, titled Ghost of Tsushima, was released in July 2020 as one of PlayStation 4's last first-party exclusive titles.
-It was a huge commercial success and quickly became one of Sony's fastest-selling new intellectual properties.
-By November 2020 it sold over 5 million copies.
+It was a huge commercial success and quickly became one of Sony's fastest-selling new intellectual properties, selling over 13 million copies by September 2024.
 As a result of the game's success, directors Jason Connell and Fox became tourism ambassadors for the island of Tsushima in 2021, and a film based on the game is in development.
+A sequel, Ghost of Yōtei, was announced in September 2024.
+The development team was inspired to set the game around Mount Yōtei after multiple visits to northern Japan.
+The game was released for the PlayStation 5 in October 2025.